Visual Localization Under Appearance Change: Filtering Approaches: Experiments

-In this section, we compare our proposed method to state-of-the-art approaches, i.e., PoseNet \cite{kendall2015posenet}, MapNet and MapNet+PGO \cite{brahmbhatt2018mapnet}.
-In particular, PoseNet directly regresses 6-DoF camera pose from an input image.
-MapNet receives videos as training data, hence its loss function minimizes absolute pose per image as well as the relative pose between consecutive images (temporal consistency), it is then followed by a fine-tuning step on unlabeled data with their visual odometry (VO).
+\paragraph{Oxford RobotCar:} We compare our proposed method to state-of-the-art approaches, i.e., PoseNet \cite{kendall2015posenet}, MapNet and MapNet+PGO \cite{brahmbhatt2018mapnet}.
+In particular, PoseNet directly regresses 6 DoF camera pose from an input image.
+MapNet receives videos as training data, hence its loss function minimizes absolute pose per image as well as the relative pose between consecutive images, it is then followed by a fine-tuning step on unlabeled data with their visual odometry (VO).
 MapNet+PGO, in the inference step, fuses the prediction of MapNet with VO by using pose graph optimization (PGO) to ensure the temporal smoothness.

-We follow the configuration suggested by \cite{brahmbhatt2018mapnet}.
-The split of training and testing sequences are summarized in Table \ref{tab:stat_robotcar}.
-The experiment is conducted on the alternate and full routes with the length of 1 km and 10 km respectively.
-The training and testing sets are recorded in different time, thus their appearance are significantly different.
-MapNet is initially trained with the training set, and then fine-tuned in an unlabeled set, PoseNet is trained with the training set, and our method only uses training set as the reference database.
+Results on alternate route (1km) are shown in Figure \ref{fig:robotcar_recall:alternate}.
+MapNet, MapNet+PGO and MCVL share a comparable performance, which outperforms PoseNet and HMM.
+However, Figure \ref{fig:robotcar_result_alternate} shows that MapNet, MapNet+PGO and PoseNet are unable to output a smooth trajectory, while our methods (i.e., MCVL and HMM) can produce a smooth prediction.
+One possible reason which PGO is unable to produce a smooth prediction is there are some existing outliers from the predictions of both MapNet and VO which will probably make PGO stuck in a local minimum.

-As shown in Table \ref{table:mean_median_robotcar}, our method outperforms PoseNet, MapNet and MapNet+PGO with a large margin in the full route, i.e., 10 km running distance.
-The predicted trajectory comparison between our method and MapNet and MapNet+PGO is shown in Fig. \ref{fig:robotcar_result}.
-Our method produces a smoother trajectory than MapNet and MapNet+PGO.
-In alternate route, although MapNet+PGO achieves the best quantitative result, our method outputs a smoothest trajectory, compared to other approaches.
+In the large-scale setting, which is full route (10km), PoseNet is not reported since it can not give a reasonable result.
+In general, we observe the results on full route are consistent with those on alternate route, i.e., HMM and MCVL output more smooth predictions, compared to MapNet and MapNet+PGO.
+Therefore, HMM and MCVL significantly outperform MapNet and MapNet+PGO in terms of percentage of correctly localized queries (see Figure \ref{fig:robotcar_recall:full}).